-The LM43601 has a flexible and easy-to-use start up rate control pin: SS/TRK.
-The soft-start feature is to prevent inrush current impacting the LM43601 and its supply when power is first applied.
+The LM46001 has a flexible and easy-to-use start up rate control pin: SS/TRK.
+The soft-start feature is there to prevent inrush current impacting the LM46001 and its supply when power is first applied.
 Soft start is achieved by slowly ramping up the target regulation voltage when the device is first enabled or powered up.

 The simplest way to use the device is to leave the SS/TRK pin open circuit.
-The LM43601 employs the internal soft-start control ramp and start-up to the regulated output voltage in 4.1 ms typically.
+The LM46001 employs the internal soft-start control ramp and start up to the regulated output voltage in 4.1 ms, typically.

-In applications with a large amount of output capacitors, or higher V{OUT} , or other special requirements, the soft-start time can be extended by connecting an external capacitor C{SS} from SS/TRK pin to AGND.
+In applications with a large amount of output capacitors, or higher $V{OUT}$ , or other special requirements, the soft-start time can be extended by connecting an external capacitor $C{SS}$ from SS/TRK pin to AGND.
 Extended soft-start time further reduces the supply current needed to charge up output capacitors and supply any output loading.
-An internal current source ($I{SSC} = 2.2 \,\mu\text{A}$) charges C{SS} and generates a ramp from 0 V to V{FB} to control the ramp-up rate of the output voltage.
-For a desired soft-start time t{SS} , the capacitance for C{SS} can be found by:
+An internal current source ( $I{SSC} = 2.2 \,\mu\text{A}$ ) charges $C{SS}$ and generates a ramp from 0 V to $V{FB}$ to control the ramp-up rate of the output voltage. $V{FB}$ value is typically 1V and therefore it is not mentioned in the below equation.
+For a desired soft start time $t{SS}$ , the capacitance for $C{SS}$ can be found by:

-$$C{SS} = I{SSC} \times t{SS}$$ (2)
+$$C{SS} = I{SSC} \times I{SS} \tag{2}$$

-The soft-start capacitor, C{SS} , is discharged by an internal FET when V{OUT} is shut down by hiccup protection due to excessive load, temperature shutdown due to overheating or ENABLE = logic low.
-A large C{SS} capacitor takes a long time to discharge when ENABLE is toggled low.
-If ENABLE is toggled high again before the C{SS} is completely discharged, then the next resulting soft-start ramp follows the internal soft-start ramp.
-The output follows the ramp programmed by C{SS} only when the soft-start voltage reaches the leftover voltage on CSS.
-This behavior appears as if there are two slopes at start-up.
-If this is not acceptable by a certain application, a R-C low pass filter can be added to ENABLE to slow down the shutting down of VCC, which allows more time to discharge C{SS} .
+The soft start capacitor $C{SS}$ is discharged by an internal FET when $V{OUT}$ is shutdown by hiccup protection due to excessive load, temperature shutdown due to overheating or ENABLE = logic low.
+A large $C{SS}$ capacitor takes a long time to discharge when ENABLE is toggled low.
+If ENABLE is toggled high again before the $C{SS}$ is completely discharged, then the next resulting soft-start ramp follows the internal soft-start ramp.
+Only when the soft-start voltage reaches the leftover voltage on $C{SS}$ does the output follow the ramp programmed by $C{SS}$ .
+This behavior looks as if there are two slopes at startup.
+If this is not acceptable by a certain application, a R-C low-pass filter can be added to ENABLE to slow down the shutting down of VCC, which allows more time to discharge $C{SS}$ .

-The LM43601 is capable of start-up into prebiased output conditions.
-When the inductor current reaches zero, the LS switches turned off to avoid negative current conduction.
+The LM46001 is capable of start up into prebiased output conditions.
+When the inductor current reaches zero, the LS switch is turned off to avoid negative current conduction.
 This operation mode is also called diode emulation mode.
 It is built-in by the DCM operation at light loads.
-With a prebiased output voltage, the LM43601 waits until the soft-start ramp allows regulation above the prebiased voltage.
+With a prebiased output voltage, the LM46001 waits until the soft-start ramp allows regulation above the prebiased voltage.
 The device then follows the soft-start ramp to the regulation level.

-When an external voltage ramp is applied to the SS/TRK pin, the LM43601 FB voltage follows the external ramp if the ramp magnitude is lower than the internal soft-start ramp.
+When an external voltage ramp is applied to the SS/TRK pin, the LM46001 FB voltage follows the external ramp if the ramp magnitude is lower than the internal soft-start ramp.
 A resistor divider pair can be used on the external control ramp to the SS/TRK pin to program the tracking rate of the output voltage.
-The final external ramp voltage applied at the SS/TRK pin must not fall below 1.2 V to avoid abnormal operation.
+The final external ramp voltage applied at the SS/TRK pin must be above 1.2 V to avoid abnormal operation.